-Venice, the floating city captures the hearts and imagination of tourists.
-A series of islands separated by canals, linked by bridges it makes for the ultimate romantic getaway.
-Just steps away from the main squares, crowds thin, streets shrink and the entire city becomes a maze lined with art, food, and wine, ripe of exploration.
+Venice, the floating city captures the hearts and imaginations of tourists.
+A series of islands separated by canals linked by bridges Venice makes for the ultimate romantic getaway.
+Just steps away from the main squares, crowds thin, streets shrink and the entire city becomes a maze lined with art, food, and wine, ripe for exploration.

-Here are the most vivid memories from our trip to Venice and the recommendations we’ve been making to family and friends ever since.
-Plus, a look at Paolo Ferraris Colors art inspired by none other than Venice.
+Here are the most vivid memories from our trips to Venice and the recommendations we’ve been making to family and friends ever since.

 Is Venice Really Sinking?

 Yes, Venice is really sinking.
 More accurately Venice continues to battle rising sea levels today, just as it has since the fifth century.
 Family friends of ours have a home in Venice and it floods several times a year.

 Come October they know to watch for acqua alta (high waters).